Kansas lies at the very center of the United States. It was named after the Kansa Native Americans and means “People of the South Wind”.

 Natural disaster resources for Kansas

-Kansas is at risk of several natural disasters, but luckily there's a lot of help available to ensure that you are equipped to handle them.
+Kansas is at risk of several natural disasters, but luckily there's a lot of additional information available to ensure that you are equipped to handle them.

-- To learn about pre and post-disaster services available in Kansas, check out the Kansas Division of Emergency Management website.
+- To learn about which state resources are available in Kansas for emergency planning and relief efforts, check out the Kansas Division of Emergency Management website.

 I hope you liked reading about natural disasters in Kansas.